HAVE THE "IT'S A DATE" MINDSET

 OR the spray tan turns you oxidize badly and turn orange.
 Literally, this is the worst.

 If the urge to tan before the session cannot be suppressed, I highly suggest tanning the week PRIOR to the session, not the week of.
 If you're wanting to do a sunless tan to insure even color, opt for a natural glow and not the darkest shade available.
 Definitely look into spray tanning salons and familiarize yourself with their work, and again, time the sunless tan so that you have a few days for the color to develop and adjust before the session.
-If anything, get an airbrush spray and put on primer and barrier cream on your hands prior to spraying!
+If anything, get an airbrush spray and put on primer all over and barrier cream on your hands prior to spraying!

 COUPLES SESSION ACTIVITIES & PROPS

-Anything that ties into your life like a guitar, bottle of champagne, or even a pair of amazing wide brim hats will make you feel so much more comfortable in photos since it gives your hands something to do.
+Anything that ties into your life like a guitar, bottle of champagne, eco friendly confetti, or even a pair of amazing wide brim hats will make you feel so much more comfortable in photos since it gives your hands something to do.
 I always tell my ladies to bring a hat!
 They are super fun to play around with and everyone looks amazing in one.

 I’m also here to tell you that if you want cheesy photos with those cutesy, Pinterest inspired signs - I am not the photographer for you.
 I’m about adventure and elopement photography and make sure that you leave the session with a fond memory and a wonderful experience.